uruba/FinanCalc/readme.md

 ### Include it in your project

 The initialization is dead simple.
-Just include the main **FinanCalc.php** file and you are good to go!
-Alternatively, you can obtain the library as a package via Composer.
+Just include the main **FinanCalc.php** file and you arr.

 ```php
 // replace the example Composer-bound path with yours